 - Toward more Bike-Friendly Streets!
 Thanks to the New Milford Public Works Department, we now have “Share-the-Road” signs on such busy thoroughfares as Boardman Road, Grove Street, Hine Hill Road, Housatonic Avenue and Still River Drive.
 And what’s more–sharrows on Boardman Road’s pavement!
 Look for them!
 (KL, Refer to the Website Script of March 21, 2014 for the photos.)

 - Downtown River Trail Connector!
-Thanks to the New Milford Economic Development Commission (EDC), the New Milford Recreation Association and to an anonymous local trail enthusiast, a feasibility study is nearing completion that will help determine what it will take to extend the river trail from Boardman Road to downtown New Milford.
+Thanks to the New Milford Economic Development Commission (EDC), the New Milford Recreation Association and to an anonymous local trail enthusiast, a feasibility study was completed in 2014 that helped determine what it will take to extend the river trail from Boardman Road to downtown New Milford.